Code of Conduct + Ethics

 The Company may not agree (orally or otherwise) to act together with any competitor with regard to prices, profit margins, terms or conditions of sale, number and types of product, production, distribution, territories, customers or suppliers.
 Employees must not exchange or discuss with a competitor prices, terms or conditions of sale or any other competitive information and must not engage in any other conduct which may unlawfully restrain competition or otherwise violate antitrust laws.
 The Company must not act together with its independent retailers in violation of antitrust laws including pricing, project margins and terms and conditions of sale.
 The consequences for failure to comply with these restrictions may involve criminal and civil liability for both the Company and the employee involved.
 If you are responsible for areas of business where these laws apply, you must be aware of them and their implications and in particular how they apply in any particular country.
 Many countries have antitrust or competition laws (though they vary significantly from one country to another).
 Employees must consult the Legal Department regarding conduct which may give rise to antitrust concerns.

-We expect honesty and transparency in all Company dealings and business records in order to maintain the trust of our stockholders.
-Therefore all business records ( including expense reports and time records) must be accurate and maintained in a manner that fairly and accurately reflects the true nature of the Company’s business transactions.
-No employee should created, maintain or distribute any document or Company record, whether for internal or external purposes that contains any false or misleading information or that conceals or omits information necessary to make the document accurate.
+The Company expects honesty and transparency in all of its dealings and business records in order to maintain the trust of the Company’s stockholders.
+Therefore all business records (including expense reports and time records) must be accurate and maintained in a manner that fairly and accurately reflects the true nature of the Company’s business transactions.
+No employee should create, maintain or distribute any document or record, whether for internal or external purposes, that contains any false or misleading information or that conceals or omits information necessary to make the document accurate.
 Records should always be retained, handled or destroyed according to the Company’s record retention policy.
-In accordance with the policy, in the event of litigation or governmental investigation, please consult the Company’s Law Department.
+In the event of litigation or governmental investigation, please consult the Company’s Law Department.

-Violations of the Code will result in disciplinary action up to and including termination.
-No employee may authorize a violation of the Code or disregard any provision in the Code.
-Nor is an employee’s violation of the Code excused because the employee was directed by another individual to take such action.
-Nothing in this Code shall modify change or otherwise abridge the company’s policy’s of “at will” employment.
-This Code is not intended to and does not in any way constitute an employment contract or assurance of continued employment, and does not create any rights of any employee, client, supplier, competitor, shareholder or any other person or entity.
-The Code is endorsed by and has the full support of the Company’s Board of Directors.
-Board of Directors and Management are responsible for overseeing compliance with an enforcement of the Code.
+Violations of this Code will result in disciplinary action up to and including termination.
+No employee may authorize a violation of this Code or disregard any provision in this Code.
+An employee’s violation of this Code is not excused because the employee was directed by another individual to take an action which is inconsistent with this Code.
+Nothing in this Code shall modify change or otherwise abridge the Company’s policy of “at will” employment.
+This Code is not intended to and does not in any way constitute an employment contract or assurance of continued employment, and does not create any rights of any employee, client, supplier, competitor, stockholder or any other person or entity.
+This Code is endorsed by and has the full support of the Company’s Board of Directors.
+The Board of Directors and management are responsible for overseeing compliance with and the enforcement of this Code.

 If you have concerns about the Company’s financial controls, accounting, financial reporting or auditing, you must advise the Company through the Corporate Governance hotline at (877) 873-4968.